ashton314/slt-git-manual/git_manual_v1.md

 2. Make a place for your repos to live.
     Use a folder called `Projects/` on your desktop machine.

-3. Setup username and email.
+3. Setup user name and email.
 	Do this so we know who committed what.
-You can set the username and password like this: (you don't have to be in a particular folder)
+You can set the user name and password like this: (you don't have to be in a particular folder)

 		$ git config --global user.name "Your Name"
 		$ git config --global user.email "youremail@provider.com"

-*You should only ever have to do that once.* Once you're setup, do the following to get setup with a website:
+*You should only ever have to do that once.* Once you're setup, do the following to get setup with a web site:

 1. Clone the site.
 	Run `git clone programmer@sltrepo.byu.edu:repos/new_site/`